-Are you you looking for the currency used in Italy today in 2020?
+Are you traveling to Italy soon?
+If so you will need a few things while you are there but 100% will need a good power adapter to make sure you can charge your phone, CLICK HERE to see the best available.
 The type of currency you use when in Italy will be crucial and also how you exchange your dollars will mean the difference between getting fair rates and losing money.
 Read on to find out more…

 USD to Italian Currency Exchange Rate